Processes and Procedures

 The first step in the accreditation process is to establish membership with AACSB.
 To apply for membership, please complete our online membership application.
 Additional details about membership are available at aacsb.edu/membership/educational.
 The AACSB membership team can be reached at [email protected].

 Eligibility applications are accepted at any time.
-Schools are encouraged to provide a draft of their eligibility application to AACSB staff for review.
-AACSB staff will check for completeness and any potential concerns.
-Once the eligibility application is complete, the Initial Accreditation Committee (IAC) will review the application at the next scheduled meeting.
+Schools are encouraged to attend a regularly scheduled Q&A session complimentary for workshop attendees where AACSB staff are available to address questions on their eligibility application.
+Once the eligibility application is complete and submitted to the Eligibility Review Committee (ERC), AACSB staff will check for completeness and any potential concerns.
+The ERC will review the application at the next scheduled meeting.
 Meeting dates and applicable deadlines are available here.

 Eligibility applications are due to the committee at least two months in advance of the meeting.
 If approved, a mentor will be assigned to help guide the school through the initial accreditation process.